CURRENT EXECUTIVE COMMITTEE MEMBERS

 Kimberly McKee

-She is an associate professor in integrative, religious, and intercultural studies at Grand Valley State University.
-She is the author of Disrupting Kinship: Transnational Politics of Korean Adoption in the United States (U of Illinois P, 2019).
+She is professor and director of the School of Interdisciplinary Studies at Grand Valley State University.
+She is the author of Disrupting Kinship: Transnational Politics of Korean Adoption in the United States (U of Illinois P, 2019) and Adoption Fantasies: The Fetishization of Asian Adoptees from Girlhood to Womanhood (The Ohio State University Press, 2023).
 She also co-edited Degrees of Difference: Reflections of Women of Color on Graduate School (U of Illinois P, 2020) with Denise A. Delgado.
 Her work also has been featured in Journal of Korean Studies, Adoption & Culture, Feminist Formations, and edited collections on transnational kinship and representations of Asian Americans.
 McKee received her Ph.D. in Women’s, Gender, and Sexuality Studies from The Ohio State University.

 -